 For best results, wash your car in a shady spot so your soapy water doesn’t dry on your car before you’ve had a chance to rinse it off, which will take up more water.

 If there’s a particularly intense heatwave in your area and there’s a hosepipe ban in place, think about just cleaning your windows to keep visibility clear and washing your registration plate to keep that visible.
 Everything else can wait until the rain comes back and the ban is lifted.

-Did you know you can now also get waterless car wash, which is fantastic as all you need is a cloth to wipe it (and all the dust) off without using any water at all!
+Did you know you can now also get waterless car wash, which is fantastic as all you need is a cloth to wipe it off without using any water at all!

 2. Save water in the garden

 If you don’t keep on top of watering the garden you can quickly find yourself with a brown, barren landscape but there’s a few handy ways you can keep your plants hydrated without using too much water.

 Always water your garden in the evening when the sun’s gone down, or very early in the morning.
 This will allow the water to get down to the roots of you